sebaim/MercadolibreMutantes/README.md

 ## Unit Test
 * It was done with Nunit3 Framework and Moq Framework to mock database access
 * Code coverage was calculated with trial version of dotCover (from Resharper)
-* It cover almost 100% of the code logic, and avoid to use database access class (DAL)
+* It cover almost 100% of the code logic, mocking database for DAL class
 ![Code Coverage](CodeCoverageNew.png)
 * It was also integrate with Azure DevOps on continuous integration
 ![Azure DevOps Test Summary](DevOpsTests.png)